Keep in the loop!

 “Women can do their own test and it takes away that embarrassment, takes away the pain and discomfort,” he said.
 “If we do detect the changes in the cervix early it is very preventable.”

-AGCF Prof Neville Hacker and CEO Kim Downes meet with Dr Caroline Ford and her team at the Lowy Cancer Research Centre to discuss ovarian cancer and endometrial cancer research.
+AGCF Prof Neville Hacker and former CEO Kim Downes meet with Dr Caroline Ford and her team at the Lowy Cancer Research Centre to discuss ovarian cancer and endometrial cancer research.
 AGCF with the assistance of the Mazda Foundation provided funding for Dr Ford’s teams endo cancer research.

 National Cervical Cancer Week launch at Parliament House, November 2022.
 Attended by AGCF Board Member Leonie Young.